-Apparently the Japanese microcomputer market was very fragmented in the early 80's, lacking a standard, and the MSX was the successful attempt to address this.
-Here in Europe we had the popular ZX Spectrum and C64 so the MSX didn't do so well.
+Apparently the Japanese microcomputer market was very fragmented in the early 80's, lacking a standard, and the MSX was a successful attempt to address this.
+Here in my parts of Europe we had the popular ZX Spectrum and C64 so the MSX didn't do so well.

 The MSX is a bit of a character, which makes it interesting to me.
-The hardcoded 16 color palette is not too bad, and the graphics chip is quite unusual in how it stores color data, giving the graphics both a 2 color and 15 color feel.
+The hardcoded 16 color palette is not bad compared to other palettes, and the graphics chip is quite unusual in how it stores color data, giving the graphics both a 2 color and 15 color feel.

 This is my SONY HITBIT F1XD MSX2, ain't she a beauty?
 I need a new drive belt for the floppy drive, a Japanese travel adapter (230V to 100V, 40A), and perhaps a RGB-SCART cable for improved image quality.
 This model is from 1987 and sold for... ¥ 54,800 according to one source.
 Possibly first MSX with internal floppy drive.
 The Amiga had better specs (and double the retail price), but the Japanese also had the Sharp X68000 which was superior to the Amiga (and much more expensive).

 Now looking to acquire a red HB-101 or 201, which is the other half of "my" concept above.